mvlchallenge/mvl_toolkit/readme.md

 ## General Information

 This toolkit is part of the Multi-view Layout Estimation Challenge (mvl-challenge) of the [Omnidirectional Computer Vision (OmniCV) workshop](https://sites.google.com/view/omnicv2023/home?authuser=0) at [CVPR'23](https://cvpr2023.thecvf.com/).
-To participate and submit results join us at the [EvalAi mvl-challenge](https://eval.ai/web/challenges/challenge-page/1906/).
+To participate and submit results join us on [EvalAi](https://eval.ai/web/challenges/challenge-page/1906/).
 For more information visit our official site [mvl-challege](https://sites.google.com/view/omnicv2023/challenges/multi-view-layout-challenge?authuser=0)

 The tentative dates for this challenge are described as follows:
 * Warm-up Phase Open - March 20, 2023
-* Challenge Phase Open - April 20, 2023
+* Challenge Phase Open - May 1, 2023
 * Challenge Phase Deadline - June 1, 2023
 * Winner notification - June 6, 2023

+Note that this challenge proposes two phases, warm-up and challenge phases.
+The former plays the role of a playground stage, where participants can evalaute their models without any restriction of number of submissions.
+The latter, aims to evalaute the parteicipant models in a selected testing set which will be released later in the challenge phase opening on May 1st, 2023.

-Please don't hesitate to join us in our [Slack workspace](https://join.slack.com/t/mvl-challenge/shared_invite/zt-1m95ef0hy-ViG7fSeTt1EqiosRlZoDvQ) for public queries and discussion.
+For public queries and discussion, please don't hesitate to join us in our [Slack workspace](https://join.slack.com/t/mvl-challenge/shared_invite/zt-1m95ef0hy-ViG7fSeTt1EqiosRlZoDvQ).

 ## What can you do with this toolkit?